 2. Set the Tone for the Week

 Begin leading the session by congratulating students for making the investment to better themselves and their organizations through Institute.
 Stress that Institute is a time-proven method of professional growth and is most beneficial when participants meet their own responsibilities as students.
+Encourage them to take advantage of all opportunities both in and outside of the classroom.
+Mention that classes are meant to give an overview of all facets of running a nonprofit organization.
+Attendees should be cognizant that not all classes will be applicable to them at this point in time, but they might be in the future.

 3. Begin Building Class Spirit